libriscv/rvscript/README.md

 There is example code on how to load Nim programs at the bottom of [main.cpp](/engine/src/main.cpp).

 Nim code can be live-debugged just like other programs by running the engine with `DEBUG=1`.
 The Nim programs should be built with `DEBUG=1` also, to disable optimizations and generate richer debug information.

-## Common Issues

-- After I throw a C++ exception the emulator seems to just stop.
-	- When you call into the virtual machine you usually give it a budget.
-A limit on the number of instructions it gets to run for that particular call (or any other limit you impose yourself).
-If you forget to check if the limit has been reached, then it will just look like it stopped.
-You can check this with `script.machine().instruction_limit_reached()`.
-You can safely resume execution again by calling `script.resume()` again, as running out of instructions is not exceptional.
-For example the first C++ exception thrown inside the RISC-V emulator uses a gigaton of instructions and can blow the default limit.
-- How do I share memory with the script?
-	- You can allocate structures directly on the heap of the guest through `script.guest_alloc<Type> (count)`.
-Using the returned buffer as an arena is possible, but verify the alignment first.
-	- Create aligned memory in your engine and use the `machine.memory.insert_non_owned_memory()` function to insert it using the given page attributes.
-The machine will then create non-owning pages pointing to this memory sequentially.
-You can do this on as many machines as you want.
-The challenge then is to be able to use the pages as memory for your objects, and access the readable members in a portable way (the VMs are default 64-bit).
-- Passing long strings and big structures is slow.
-	- Use compile-time hashes of strings where you can.
-	- Use riscv::Buffer or buffer gathering for larger memory buffers.
-	- Page sharing if intended for communication between machines
-	- Use memory directly allocated in machines by using `script.guest_alloc<Type>(count)`.
-- How do I allow non-technical people to compile script?
-	- Hard question.
-Similar to other ahead-of-time compiled solutions, you will need a compiler in order to build the script.
-Maybe a REST endpoint that produces a binary by POSTing the code?
-- I have real-time requirements.
-	- As long as pausing the script to continue later is an option, you will not have any trouble.
-Just don't pause the script while it's in a thread and then accidentally vmcall into it from somewhere else.
-This will clobber all registers and you will have trouble later.
-You can use preempt provided that it returns to the same thread again (although you are able to yield back to a thread manually).
-There are many options where things will be OK.
-In my own engine all long-running tasks are running on separate machines to simplify things.

-## Stripped symbols

-Any functions you want to be callable from outside should be listed in the symbols file if you want them to not be pruned when stripping symbols.
-The symbol file is [programs/symbols.map](/programs/symbols.map), and the file is shared between all programs.
-It is a text file with a list of symbols that are to be left alone when stripping is enabled.
-It is only relevant when the `STRIP_SYMBOLS` CMake option is enabled, and it is _disabled by default_.

-These symbols are usually the ones you want to be made visible so that we can call public functions from the engine.
-In other words, if the function `start` is made public, by retaining it, then you can call the function from the engine like so: `myscript.call("start")`.
-Even GC-sections will not prune functions that are using the `PUBLIC()` macro.
-This is because of `__attribute__((used, retain))`.